alepi/test/APITest/README.txt

 - the API itself is a bit weird, in that for departments one can get a list of object IDs, not the objects themselves directly.
 This complicates the design of ItemListViewController

 - THIS IS AN API ISSUE, NOT AN ISSUE OF MY APP!!!
 I discovered that the API returns different values for the same call, or the same values but in a different order.
 Try multiple times from a web browser the folloowing call: https://collectionapi.metmuseum.org/public/collection/v1/objects?departmentIds=1
-Unfortunately, fixing this in the app will require more time than what I can spend here.
+Unfortunately, fixing this in the app will require more investigation and more time than what I can spend here.

 - I have mixed different techniques just to try different things